data-8/zero-to-data-8/authoring/authoring_screen_recordings.md

 **Part 5:** Authoring Jupyter Notebooks with Otter-Graded Content [Screen Recording (13 min)](https://drive.google.com/file/d/1DFjz5R9uyKyhNxq9NhYWNz1SrIYH47ao/view?usp=sharing)

 This adds onto Part 4, by including examples of Markdown to create otter-graded self-check questions as well as instructor grading questions.
 This includes assigning points as well as exploring how we might create questions that require students to code, answer short-answer or free-form questions or respond Multiple Choice prompts.
-The example notebook used in this video can be downloaded [here](./otter-examples.ipynb).
+The example notebook used in this video can be viewed on this [page](./otter-examples.ipynb).